-Tableau Desktop and Tableau Prep was designed to operate with access to the internet.
+Tableau Desktop and Tableau Prep were designed to operate with access to the internet.
 For example, Tableau requires internet access to load map views, to load web pages in dashboards, and to process license requests.

 Tableau uses common ports (80 and 443) to make internet requests.
 In most cases, the computer where Tableau Desktop or Tableau Prep is installed and the network it is running on are already configured to allow the necessary access.

 If Tableau doesn't have direct access to the internet, make sure that the domains listed in the following table are allowed by the proxy server on the computer where Tableau is installed and in the network firewall (if there is one).
 Also make sure that the proxy server can access them without manual or pass-through authentication, so that your users do not have to authenticate each time they need to access the internet.